Tree swallows

 How to See the Monthly Presentations

 The 2023 – 2024 Monthly Meetings will be both in-person and available on Zoom.
 Unless noted, they will be held in the Corvallis Community Center Chandler Ballroom on NW Tyler Ave. in Corvallis.
-At 6:30 pm is the social gathering, followed by a business meeting at 7:00 pm, the program begins at 7:30 pm and lasts about an hour.
-For those who are viewing the presentation only via Zoom, you may tune in at 7:30.
+At 6:30 pm is the social gathering, followed by a business meeting at 7:00 pm, the program could start as early as 7:20 pm, and it lasts about an hour.
+For those who are viewing the presentation via Zoom, we suggest you tune in at 7:15.

 The in-person meetings will also be available on Zoom to ASC members who provided their email address with their membership dues.
 They will receive an invitation and instructions the day before the webinar.
 Members may view the presentation on their computers or phones at home.
 A few days following the meeting, the link to the recording will be posted on the ASC website (see Past Presentations below).